Asabs18/Nand2Tetris/VM/Design.md

 #### hasMoreCommands:
 - Checks if there are more inputs in the .vm file stream opened by Constructor

-#### advance:
-- Makes the Current Command the next command in the stream, only called if hasMoreCommands is True.
-Initally there is no current Command

 #### commandType:
 - Returns a class that is the currentCommands correct type.
-(Has factory functions for each command type)
+(Has factory functions for each command type) Creates The correct object

 ### Parser C_ARITHMETIC:
 #### arg1: